RaviTeja110820/aws/AWS Essentials.md

 ***Amazon Quantum Ledger Database*** (Amazon QLDB) is a ledger database service.
 You can use Amazon QLDB to review a complete history of all the changes that have been made to your application data.

 ***Amazon DynamoDB*** is a key-value database service.
 A key-value database might include data pairs such as “Name: John Doe,” “Address: 123 Any Street,” and “City: Anytown”.
 In a key-value database, you can add or remove attributes from items in the table at any time.
 Additionally, not every item in the table has to have the same attributes.
+>the most appropriate attribute of Amazon DynamoDB is its flexible data model and single-digit millisecond latency

 ***Amazon Aurora (Aurora)*** is a fully managed, MySQL- and PostgreSQL-compatible, relational database engine.
 It combines the speed and reliability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.
 It delivers up to five times the throughput of MySQL and up to three times the throughput of PostgreSQL without requiring changes to most of your existing applications.